General application details

 Student and graduate application details

-If you are applying for an entry-level position in the country where you live or a local student or graduate programme, please check with the local recruitment team for information on the recruitment and selection process.
+If you are applying for an entry-level position in the country where you live or the Global Graduate Programme, please check with the local recruitment team for information on the recruitment and selection process.

-Our internship and global graduate programmes develop the most talented students and graduates to be the future leaders of HSBC.
+Our internship and global graduate programmes develop the most talented students and graduates to achieve their fullest potential within HSBC.
 We need forward-thinking, driven and perceptive students and graduates who are open to different ideas and cultures, and who enjoy being part of a team.
-For these programmes we have a global recruitment and selection framework to ensure that we recruit the best candidates in each country.
+For these programmes we have a Graduate Success Framework to ensure that we recruit the best candidates in each country.
 The process may vary slightly by country to accommodate cultural and legal requirements.

 We encourage people from all backgrounds to apply.
 We have created a process to give all applicants the opportunity to excel.
 For example, we don't rely on CVs but use an application form to assess applicants.

 We aim for an inclusive work environment where everyone can reach their full potential.
-If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team or emailing us at email@example.com.
+If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team.
 Examples of such adjustments might include supplying materials in large print or Braille or providing assistance to attend our assessment centres.

-Once you have successfully completed the application form and met our eligibility requirements, you will take two online tests: a Situational Judgment Test and an Inductive Reasoning Test.
+Once you have successfully completed the application form and met our eligibility requirements, you will be invited to take the Online Immersive Assessment.

 Assessment Centre/Super Day